VAT For Charities

 What is a charity?

-Defining what a charity is for VAT purposes is not straightforward.
-To qualify as a charity, the organisation must do one of the following and either be registered with the charity commission or be accepted as a “charity” for tax purposes by HM Revenue and Customs:
+Defining what a charity is for VAT purposes is not always straightforward.
+To qualify as a charity, the organisation must either be registered with the charity commission or be accepted as a ‘charity’ for tax purposes by HM Revenue and Customs and do one of the following:

 • Provide poverty relief